punchagan/expense-tracker/README.md

 ## Features

+- Visualize expenses
-- Visualize expenses by Month
+  - Filter expenses by time duration (month, year or complete duration)
     - View barcharts of expenses by day of month
     - View barcharts of expenses by day of week
+  - Filter by categories for expenses
-- Mark some transactions as to-be ignored (from the UI or a config file)
+- Mark transactions as ignored transactions from the UI
+- Allow assigning one or more categories for transactions from the UI

 ### To be implemented/ideas

-- Choose categories (or tags) for transactions
 - Automatically add categories for similar transactions
-  - Multiple tags for a transaction might be useful
 - Categorize transactions by type (UPI/CC/AC/etc)
 - Mark some transactions as repayment for another transaction, when spending in a group
   - Just grouping a bunch of transactions together might be good?
-  - May just be a tag?
-Or treating them as a single transaction in the UI? :thinking:
+May just be a tag?
+Or treating them as a single transaction in the UI?
-- Filter view by Month & Category/Tag or just category/tag
 - Filter by transactions made to a particular account/merchant
   - Allow adding full names to account/merchants when full name cannot be inferred from downloaded transactions.
-- Allow adding comments on transactions, additional notes...
+- Allow adding comments on transactions, additional notes, etc.